-Mary Gadams will be the race director for the 10th Edition of The Last Desert in Antarctica.
+Mary Gadams is the race director for the 10th Edition of The Last Desert in Antarctica.
 Mary founded RacingThePlanet in 2002.
 Prior to founding RacingThePlanet, Mary worked in investment banking and strategy, including as a global strategist in the Chairman's Office of the Samsung Group in Seoul, Korea, working on special projects including mergers and acquisitions, joint ventures, venture capital and global strategy.
 Prior to that time, she also spent eight years with a large investment bank in the United States.

 Mary has lived in six countries and been involved in a significant number of sporting events.
 She was team captain of three Eco-Challenge teams, with a best finish of sixth in the ESPN X Games, and has completed dozens of marathons and ultramarathons, including the Boston Marathon (three times) and the Marathon des Sables multiple times with a personal best in the women's division of 26:30.
 Mary's ultramarathon experience spans the Western States Endurance Run (100 miles), the Himalayan 100 Mile Stage Race, the London to Brighton Race (55 miles), the Hong Kong Oxfam Trailwalker (100km), the Texas Trail Run (50 miles), the JFK 50-Miler, the Atacama Crossing and the Mongolia Sunrise to Sunset.
 She has also made it to the summits of Mt.
 Toubkal in Morocco, Mt.
 Kinabalu in Malaysia, Japan's Mt.
 Fuji (twice), Mt.
 Fansipan in Vietnam and Mt.
 Kilimanjaro in Tanzania.
+She recently hiked the Camino de Sanitago in Spain.

 Mary earned an undergraduate degree in the US and a master's degree in the United Kingdom.
 She also studied Chinese in Shanghai, China, French in Villefranche-sur-Mer, France, Spanish in Seville, Spain, and Korean in Seoul, Korea.